-The academy will only authorise the first two absences for each child during the academic year - any further absences will require medical evidence for the academy to authorise.
+- The academy will only authorise the first two absences for each child during the academic year any further absences will require medical evidence for the academy to authorise.
 This could be labelled medication, evidence of a GP appointment or a photo of a prescription for example.
-If your child was persistently absent in the previous academic year, every absence will require supporting evidence. • If your child's level of attendance meets our levels of concern as detailed in the table below, the academy will begin their intervention process.
+If your child has a history of persistent absence, every absence will require supporting evidence and this will be communicated with parents and carers at the beginning of the academic year. - If your child's level of attendance meets our levels of concern as detailed in the table below, the academy will begin their intervention process.

 Monitoring Period Procedures Trigger

-End of Autumn 2 5 days of absence
+End of Autumn 2 4 days of absence

-End of Spring 1 7 days of absence
+End of Spring 1 6 days of absence

-End of Spring 2 10 days of absence
+End of Spring 2 9 days of absence

 End of Summer 1 12 days of absence

 End of Summer 2 15 days of absence